varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   Varnish Plus allows you to improve your website security without having to rely on third-party solutions.
+   Varnish Plus allows you to improve your website security without third-party solutions.
-   SSL/TLS support allows you to encrypt and secure communication on both the front and backend as Varnish acts as both HTTP server and client.
+   SSL/TLS support allows you to encrypt and secure communication on both the frontend and backend side of Varnish.

-   On the client side, the HTTP server intercepts web requests before they reach a web server.
-   The SSL/TLS support on this side enables traffic encryption between the client and Varnish.
+   The SSL/TLS support on the frontend (client) side enables traffic encryption between clients and Varnish.

-   On the backend, the HTTP client fetches content missing in the cache from the web server.
-   This enables content to be fetched over the encrypted SSL/TLS, which particularly benefits customers who run a fully encrypted data center or have web servers that reside in a different location to their Varnish Plus servers.
+   On the backend (origin server and Varnish), SSL/TLS support encrypts all backend communication.
+   Backend encryption is useful for deployements with geographically distributed origin servers such as CDNs.

 Appendix A: Resources
 =====================